-Virtual machines typically have an operating system, VMware Tools, and virtual resources and hardware that you manage in much the same way as you would manage a physical computer.
+Virtual machines typically have an operating system, VMware Tools, and virtual resources and hardware.
+You manage these components just like the components of a physical computer.

-You install a guest operating system on a virtual machine the same way as you install an operating system on a physical computer.
+- You install a guest operating system on a virtual machine just as you install an operating system on a physical computer.
 You must have a CD/DVD-ROM or ISO image containing the installation files from an operating system vendor.

-VMware Tools is a suite of utilities that enhances the performance of the virtual machine's guest operating system and improves management of the virtual machine.
+- VMware Tools is a suite of utilities that enhances the performance of the virtual machine's guest operating system and improves management of the virtual machine.
+It includes device drivers and other software that is essential for your VM.
 With VMware Tools, you have more control over the virtual machine interface.

-The hardware devices listed in the Virtual Machine Properties editor complete the virtual machine.
+You access the hardware devices in the Edit Settings dialog box.
 Not all devices are configurable.
-Some hardware devices are part of the virtual motherboard and appear in the expanded device list of the Virtual Machine Properties editor, but you cannot modify or remove them.
+Some hardware devices are part of the virtual motherboard and appear in the expanded device list of the Edit Settings dialog box , but you cannot modify or remove them.
 For a list of hardware devices and their functions, see Virtual Machine Hardware Available to vSphere Virtual Machines.